jbudynek/rugby2023/README.md

 - use those models to generate several win probabilities for the same event
 - make boxplots!

-Here is a beautiful plot for pool #4 pronostics:
+Here is a beautiful plot for pool #4 bets:

 ![Pool4](boxplots/_p4_whisk-2021-2023.png)